50chickens/Asionyx/FEATURES.md

   -  - add a unit test for the middleware that is used to authenticate the api key.
 (IMPLEMENTED)
   - Asionyx.Services.Deployment.Tests
   -  - Integration test(s) that start the docker container and run tests against the service. there should be no tests that are ignored or skipped. all api endpoints have corresponding integration tests that perform the operations inside the application container.
 (IMPLEMENTED)
-  -  - The integration test has been implemented to use the Docker CLI to start/stop the container and poll the `/info` endpoint (avoids the previous Testcontainers package dependency).
-This requires Docker to be available on the test runner.
+  -  - The integration tests now use the Testcontainers-based test harness to start/stop containers and inject `API_KEY` into the container at start time.
+The test harness uses the local `testcontainers-dotnet` implementation in the workspace.
 (IMPLEMENTED)
-  -  - the integration test suite expects the orchestrator to inject `API_KEY` into the container and into the test process; the tests then send `X-API-KEY` on protected endpoints.
-Running the tests directly (without setting `API_KEY` in the test environment and passing it into the container) will cause authentication failures.
+  -  - The integration test suite no longer relies on the orchestrator to inject `API_KEY`.
+The orchestrator (`build-test-and-deploy.ps1`) publishes and builds the image but does not start containers or set process environment variables for tests; the harness manages API key injection.
+(IMPLEMENTED)
+  -  - The integration test harness enforces a 60s readiness timeout for the container `/info` endpoint and writes concise start/finish/success logs to the NUnit output for diagnostics.
 (IMPLEMENTED)

  - Asionyx.Services.Deployment.Client
   - Console client to call the deployment service.
 (PRESENT)